And will you ever get a chance to relax yourself?

 - Move your coffee station into a family room so guests don’t crowd the kitchen when you’re trying to fix meals.

 - If you like to visit while you’re cooking, place extra stools and chairs around the perimeter of your kitchen so guests can set a spell.
+Make sure everything your guests will be using has been thoroughly cleaned.

 If you’ve got a guest room, replace the ceiling fixture with a ceiling fan and light combo, which helps guests customize their room temperature without fiddling with the thermostat for the entire house.